ycrc/ycrc.github.io/docs/clusters-at-yale/guides/conda.md

 ### Install to Your Project Directory

 Conda will look in the directory/directories specified in the environment variable `CONDA_ENVS_PATH` for places to find and install environments.
 If you want your environments stored in a directory where your quotas are higher, for example, `~/project/conda_envs`, you would need to set this variable to something like.
-We set this by default for you on Farnam and Ruddle.
+We set this by default for you on Grace, Farnam and Ruddle.

-To match this behavior on Grace:
+To match this behavior on Milgram:

 ``` bash
 echo "export CONDA_ENVS_PATH=~/project/conda_envs:$CONDA_ENVS_PATH" >> ~/.bashrc